dwnload/wp-rest-api-object-cache/CHANGELONG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## 1.2.2 - 2018-04-30
+### Fixed
+- When endpoints have multiple posts, the request bubbles up and appends the results which leads to a body size X's the requests.
+In other words, it's bad.
+This adds static property cache to break out of the possible loop.

 ## 1.2.1 - 2018-04-30
 ### Updated
 - Fixes PHP Warning: call_user_func_array() expects parameter 1 to be a valid callback , cannot access protected method Dwnload\WpRestApi\WpAdmin\Admin::renderPage().